 FEDERAL PELL GRANT

-Gift aid for students who demonstrate need.
-Award amounts are based on your level of need.
+Gift aid assistance to undergraduates who have not yet earned a baccalaureate or professional degree and who demonstrate financial need.
+Award amounts are based on your financial need, cost of attendance, and status as a full-time or part-time student.
 Awards are prorated if you are enrolled in less than 12 units each semester.

 FEDERAL SUPPLEMENTAL EDUCATIONAL OPPORTUNITY GRANT